techwise-technologies/tsuki-dev/DEPLOYMENT.md

 ### STEP 6: WordPress Installation & Configuration

-Go to your domain and Follow the Steps to install WordPress.
+Go to your Domain and Follow the Steps to install WordPress.
 Keep a Copy of the Username & Password, this shall be the Admin Credentials for the WordPress Application.

 Log into the WordPress Admin Panel.